 - Master of Arts, MAHIST, University Of St Andrews

 - Doctor of Philosophy, DHIST, University Of St Andrews

 Born in London, UK.
-Resident in Portugal, 1969-75.
-I attended St. Andrews University and did research at the Institut fur europaische Geschichte (now Leibnitz Institut) in Mainz, Germany.
+Attended St. Andrews University, Scotland, MA 1983; PhD 1992; postgraduate research at the Institut fur europaische Geschichte (now Leibnitz Institut) in Mainz, Germany.
 I took up a faculty position at the University of Utah in 1992.